artursniegowski/FUN_PYTHON_PROJECTS/README.md

 Here we will use the API: https://newsapi.org/ </br>
 3. At the end, the data is put together, and the program will send the user an email about the new finding. (this can be easily adjusted to send an SMS text instead with the help of https://www.twilio.com/) </br>

+# Text_base_adventure_game
+This is a text-based-game developed with python and OOP principle.

 # Turtle_crossing_game
 In the Turtle crossing game, we have a bunch of cars spawning randomly on the right side of the screen and going across a super busy multilane highway.
 The player controls the turtle on the bottom side of the road with arrow keyboard 'Up', which can only go forwards.
 The aim is to cross the road without being hit by the cars driving on it.
 Once the player reaches the other side of the screen, the cars speed up (next level), but the player goes back to the starting position, ready to cross the screen again.